 Income-driven repayment plans are exactly as it sounds: your income determines your payment every month.
 Based on a percentage of your income, the original loan term of 10 years increases up to 25.
 At the end of 25 years, all remaining balance will be forgiven, but taxes will still be required on the forgiven amount.

-There are four types of income-driven repayment plans: Income-Based Repayment, Pay As You Earn, Revised Pay As You Earn, and Income-Contingent Repayment.
+The four types of income-driven repayment plans include: Income-Based Repayment, Pay As You Earn, Revised Pay As You Earn, and Income-Contingent Repayment.

 Income-Based Repayment is the best choice if you have a high debt to income ratio.
 The payments will cap at about 15% of your total income, but the size of your family will determine if you are eligible for this plan.

-Pay As Your Earn is also for people with high debt to income ratios.
+Pay As You Earn is also for people with high debt to income ratios.
 However, you can only qualify for this plan if you borrowed before September 30th, 2007 and again after September 30th, 2011.
-Many will not quality for this, but it is a good choice that requires lower monthly payments if you are eligible.
+Many will not qualify for this.
+But, it is a good choice that requires lower monthly payments if you are eligible.

 Unlike the previous two, Revised Pay As You Earn is for all income levels.
 Your loan term depends on your degree level, but all payments will be capped at 10% of your salary.
-However, if you’re married, both salaries will be taken into account.
+However, for married people, the plan takes both salaries into account.

 Income-Contingent Repayment is solely for parents who borrowed with a federal PLUS loan.
 This plan is perfect for parents who can’t afford the standard monthly amount, but would like to pay more than the previous three ask for: Income-Contingent asks for 20% of their salary a month.
-The term will also be extended to 25 years.
+The term also extends to 25 years.

-Applicants hoping to receive an income-driven repayment plan should remember that you will be required to reapply every year, but you can change your plan whenever you wish.
+For applicants hoping to receive an income-driven repayment plan, remember that you need to reapply every year, but you can change your plan whenever you wish.

 As with any part of the federal loan process, it is important to do your research and take a close look at your family dynamics, salary, job expectations, and more.
 You can always contact your lender for more information on the options available to you.